jlacko/RCzechia/cran-comments.md

 ## Resubmission
-This is a resubmission; compared to previous version I have
+This is a resubmission; compared to previous version I have:

 * fixed the encoding issues that led to failure of build of pdf manuals
 * slightly amended vignette to speed up generation
-* the note about large size of data remains; there is no workaround for that
+* the NOTE about large size of data remains; there is no workaround for that

 ## First submission